andersfischernielsen/PCPP-Exam-2018/Answers.md

 });
 ```

 This test never succeeds, which it should.
-This shows a visiblity problem in `UnsafeAccounts`.
+This shows that there is a visiblity problem in `UnsafeAccounts`.

 ### Question 1.3

-The full `LockAccounts` class is shown below:
+My full implementation of `LockAccounts` is shown below:

 ```java
 import java.util.Arrays;